lobes/lazytask/docs/Config.md

 ## Launching not in a repository behaviour

-By default, when launching lazygit from a directory that is not a repository, you will be prompted to choose if you would like to initialize a repo.
+By default, when launching lazytask from a directory that is not a repository, you will be prompted to choose if you would like to initialize a repo.
 You can override this behaviour in the config with one of the following:

 ```yaml
 # for default prompting behaviour